 In our world, we look at frontline workers as “end-users”.
 Regardless of whether they are administering drugs, selling train tickets or serving in a restaurant, “users” all have a common goal – to deliver an efficient, excellent service to the consumer.

-Technology has enabled this to happen in a multitude of industries and I’m confident that if planned and managed correctly, technology could hugely reduce the admin burden on frontline workers, freeing up valuable time to care for patients.
+Technology has enabled this to happen in a multitude of industries.
+I’m confident that if planned and managed correctly, technology could hugely reduce the admin burden on frontline workers, freeing up valuable time to care for patients.

-For instance, I’m aware that in many cases patient data is updated “on the go”, often before a nurse has jumped back into their car – so we’re not a million miles away.
+For instance, I’m aware that in many cases patient data is updated “on the go”.
+This is often before a nurse has jumped back into their car – so we’re not a million miles away.

-However, for it to be the resounding success it needs to be, frontline staff need to be consulted before any radical changes are implemented.
+However, for it to be successful, frontline staff need to be consulted before any radical changes are implemented.

 Understanding how staff work, what information they require and what tools they need to perform their job role is essential in order to provide them with the right tools to enable them to deliver an efficient and effective service.
 This is precisely what we do at Spherica, and in fact, it’s the very first thing we do as part of any review.